The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 - Labor and installation fees: These add approximately $45 to $60 per hour per crew member to your total cost.
 For more intricate roof patterns and steeper roofs, this cost can exceed $100 per worker per hour.
 Labor fees often account for much of your final cost, so budget accordingly.

-- Existing roofing materials replacement: This carries additional costs.
-The contractors must tear off and discard old shingles, which can add $2 to $4 per square foot to your price.
+- Existing roofing materials replacement: Contractors must tear off and discard old shingles, which can add $2 to $4 per square foot to your price.
 You may also pay extra for disposal and haul-away fees to remove the old materials.

-- Roof type: The type of roof you have also affects your cost.
-Simple gable roofs are easier to access, which means lower labor fees.
+- Roof type: Simple gable roofs are easier to access, which means lower labor fees.
 Other, more intricate roof patterns like hip and gambrel roofs may cost more.

 - Location: Where you live may play a role in your final project costs.
-Labor and material costs vary depending on availability and living costs in certain areas.
+Labor and material costs vary depending on availability and by region.
 For this reason, your prices may be higher or lower than the national average.

 What Are the Benefits of Investing in New Roof Shingles?